dotmesh-io/brand-design/logos/README.md

 # Logos.

-All the datamesh logos in various formats.
+All the dotmesh logos in various formats.
 Please read the below for more information about formats and choosing the right logo.

 ## File formats.